 Completion of the course is not a certificate of competence to undertake ALC surveys.
 Competence in undertaking ALC surveys, as described in Working with Soil Document 2 (below), will require subsequent relevant survey experience.

 For non soil specialists, prior or subsequent attendance on Working with Soil course ‘Exposing and Describing a Soil Profile’ or an equivalent course, is strongly recommended.
-(In 2018 this course will run on 11 April in Cheshire and mid-September in Dumfries - date to be announced soon)
+(In 2018 this course will run on 11 April in Cheshire and 19th September in Dundee)

-The two-day ALC course will take place in Birmingham - venue to be confirmed shortly.
+The two-day ALC course will take place at The Arden Hotel in Birmingham, close to the NEC.
 Please note overnight accommodation is not included.